 Check fitment of drag link.
 As they are made to fit a range of lifts it may need some trimming (up to 1"" off either end)

 Dana 44 stud kits:

 Sky's Off Road Design Dana 44 9/16ths high steer stud kit.

 The fact is, stock Dana studs were not designed for extreme use.

-So we fired up the SL-30 CNC lathe, grabbed some Chrome moly bar and started making our own studs.
+So we grabbed some chromoly bar and started making our own studs.

 Conical washers were another hard to find item.
-We have stared making our own, also out of chrome moly.
+So we made our own, also out of chromoly.
 These conical washers will not distort like factory softer versions.